mrsteele/ConsoleEvents.js/README.md

-# Listenable.js
+# observe.js
-Listen to the console
+True observations

-### What is Listenable.js?
+### What is observe.js?

-Listenable.js allows you to listen to any object for whenever any function fires.
+observe.js allows you to listen to any object for whenever any changes occur, as well as when any function fires.
 This is done by wrapping around the original object and firing events between commands.

 ### How do I listen to an object?